-Every semester, we hear tons and tons of stories about the different experiences ILP volunteers are having that are leaving a lasting impact on them.
-Instead of keeping them to ourselves, we've decided to share some of the incredible experiences with you!
-Today, we are here to tell you all about an ILP volunteer's experience in China.
+Every semester, we hear tons and tons of stories about the different experiences ILP volunteers are having that are leaving a lasting impact on them — most of which include some sweet story all about that tricky language barrier.

-Deciding to go abroad can be an easy decision, but that doesn't mean it is always easy to pack up and travel around the world, especially if it means you'll be living in a new place where the people speak a completely different language than you.
-Although it can be a little challenging at times to communicate, I (along with other travelers and ILP volunteers), have quickly discovered that even if you don't speak the same language, you can still form friendships and relationships with those in your community.
+Deciding to go abroad can be an easy decision, but that doesn't mean it is always easy to pack up and travel around the world, especially if it means you'll be living in a new place where the people speak a completely different language than you!

 IvyEllen, an ILP volunteer, told me the following about her experience living in China.